GLOBAL MARKETS-Stocks edge lower as dollar, Treasury yields rise with rates in focus

 By Sinéad Carew and Marc Jones

-NEW YORK/LONDON, Nov 30 (Reuters) - MSCI'S global stock index edged lower on Thursday, the last day of its strongest month since November 2020, while bond yields and the dollar rose as Federal Reserve officials sounded cautious about interest rate cuts even as U.S. consumer spending growth moderated in October.
+NEW YORK/LONDON, Nov 30 (Reuters) - MSCI'S global stock index was barely higher on Thursday while the Dow rallied to its highest level since February 2022 and bond yields and the dollar rose after Federal Reserve officials took cautious tones about interest rate cuts.

-The Commerce Department said consumer spending, which is more than two-thirds of U.S. economic activity, increased 0.2% last month in line with economists' expectations for Personal Consumption Expenditures and after a 0.7% gain in September.
-The annual inflation increase was the smallest in more than 2-1/2 years signaling cooling demand.

 U.S. Treasury yields climbed even as some investors saw the data as evidence the Fed could cease interest rate hikes.
 But the benchmark 10-year U.S. Treasury yield was still poised for its biggest monthly drop since August 2011.

-Also on Thursday, Fed policymakers offered mixed messages with pushbacks on investor bets for a quick pivot to rate cuts while signaling that the U.S. central bank's rate hikes are likely over unless inflation progress stalls.
+Also on Thursday, Fed policymakers offered mixed messages with pushbacks on investor bets for a quick pivot to rate cuts.

+New York Fed Bank President John Williams said that if price pressures and imbalances persist "additional policy firming may be needed."
+And San Francisco Fed President Mary Daly said she is thinking about whether policy is "sufficiently restrictive to restore price stability" rather than about rate cuts.

-MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.06%.
-The index was still on track for a monthly gain of close to 9% after three consecutive months of declines, marking its biggest monthly percentage gain since 2020 when investors reacted to the first COVID-19 vaccine breakthroughs.
+MSCI's gauge of stocks across 47 countries around the world .MIWD00000PUS was up 0.03%.
+The index was on track for a monthly gain of 8.7%, after three straight months of declines, marking its biggest monthly percentage gain since 2020 when investors reacted to the first COVID-19 vaccine breakthroughs.

-The pan-European STOXX 600 index .STOXX rose 0.51% in sympathy with stocks inEurope.EUas a flurry of weak economic data from Germany, France and Italy bolstered bets for lower rates next year.
+Earlier the pan-European STOXX 600 index.STOXX closed up 0.55%, confirming its biggest monthly percentage gain since January as weak economic data from Europe bolstered bets for rate cuts.

 Yields in U.S. Treasuries and bonds of other major countries have tumbled in Novemberfrom peaks of more than a decade in October.
 U.S. Treasury yields, which usually drive global borrowing costs, have fallenthe most since 2008.